An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

-In the worst case scenario, could a positive proportion of fields $K$ have $\tilde{K}$ containing $F$ as a fixed field?
-This could potentially occur if the discriminants of such $\tilde{K}$ can include primes that do not occur in the discriminant of $F$.
-(Of course the primes that appear in $D_K$ are the same that appear in $D_{\tilde{K}}$ but this need not \emph{a priori} be true of $D_{\tilde{K}}$ and $D_F$.)

 Using Lemma \ref{lemma_power_p}, we can compute for fields $K,\tilde{K},F$ in such a constellation the exact power of $p$ that appears in the absolute discriminants $D_K, D_{\tilde{K}}, D_F$, for each prime $p \ndiv |G|$.
-(We will always impose this restriction because any such prime must be tamely ramified in $K$ and $\tilde{K}$ as well as in $F$---observe that any prime wildly ramified in $F = \tilde{K}^H$ would have $p | |G/H|$, hence $p| |G|$.)

 We show these exponents in Table \ref{table_Sn}: the leftmost column specifies the conjugacy class of the generating element $\pi$ of the (cyclic) inertia group for $p$, while the other columns specify the exact power of $p$ appearing in the discriminants.
-(For example, to compute the first row in the table, corresponding to a prime with inertia group generated by an element in the conjugacy class of transpositions, we note that transpositions have $n-1$ orbits when acting on a set of $n$ elements (so that $p\|D_K$); transpositions have order 2 when acting by left multiplication on elements of $S_n$ (so that $p^{n!/2} \|D_{\tilde{K}}$); transpositions are not in $A_n$ (so that $p\|D_F$).)
-Of course the number of conjugacy classes of $S_n$ is equal to the number of partitions of $n$, but we only list a few; below we set $\ep_n=0$ if $n$ is odd and $\ep_n=1$ if $n$ is even.
+We only list a few of the $p(n)$ conjugacy classes of $S_n$; we set $\ep_n=0$ if $n$ is odd and $\ep_n=1$ if $n$ is even.

 { }